dynamsoft-docs/license-server-docs/about/terms.md

 ## License 2.0

-License 2.0 is the second-generation license protocol designed and implemented by Dynamsoft in products including Dynamsoft Barcode Reader and Dynamic Web TWAIN, etc.
+License 2.0 is the second-generation licensing protocol designed and implemented by Dynamsoft in our products such as Dynamsoft Barcode Reader and Dynamic Web TWAIN, etc.

 The following table shows the differences between License 1.0 and 2.0